pharmavillage/documentation/content/commands/cluster-meet/index.md

 syntax_str: port [cluster-bus-port]
 title: CLUSTER MEET
 ---

-`CLUSTER MEET` is used in order to connect different Redis nodes with cluster support enabled, into a working cluster.
+`CLUSTER MEET` is used in order to connect different Pharmavillage nodes with cluster support enabled, into a working cluster.

 The basic idea is that nodes by default don't trust each other, and are